Tragic Details About The Mythbusters Cast

 Kari Byron's long history of depression and postpartum depression

 For the first decade of "MythBusters," hosts Adam Savage and Jamie Hyneman were joined by Kari Byron as an on-screen personality and active experiment participant.
 Or, as Byron explained in her memoir "Crash Test Girl," "My role was to be the happy girl, the one who could be relied on to laugh and squeal at gross things."
-That persona belied a serious mental health struggle: "No one on the show or in my wider social circles knew a secret I'd kept for some thirty years: I contend with severe bouts of depression."
+That persona belied a serious mental health experience: "No one on the show or in my wider social circles knew a secret I'd kept for some 30 years: I contend with severe bouts of depression."

 If you or someone you know needs help with mental health, please contact the Crisis Text Line by texting HOME to 741741, call the National Alliance on Mental Illness helpline at 1-800-950-NAMI (6264), or visit the National Institute of Mental Health website.